legonerd666/udacityCapstone/README.md

         3. Lots in Creator.cpp eg. (Creator.cpp ln 72, 129, 141, 161, 175, 219)
 #### OOP:
         1. All files in src/classes are classes
-        2. All files in src/classes are classes and are sorted accordingly eg. (character.h ln 30, 108. gear.h 10, 24)
+        2. All files in src/classes are classes and are sorted accordingly eg. (Character.h ln 30, 108.
+Gear.h 10, 24)
-        3. Almost any class file eg. (feat.cpp ln 9. gear.cpp ln 10)
+        3. Almost any class file eg. (Feat.cpp ln 9.
+Gear.cpp ln 10)
         4. Check any header file eg. (Creator.h ln 14-150)
-        5. All class files eg. (character.cpp ln 1466)
+        5. All class files eg. (Character.cpp ln 1466)
-        6. Open almost any file (character.h ln 112, 115, 124-129)
+        6. Open almost any file (Character.h ln 112, 115, 124-129)
         7. Lots of examples in enums.h/enums.cpp eg. (enums.h ln 152, 155, 158, 161, 164, 167)
         8. N/A
         9. N/A
 #### Memory Management:
-        1. If r-value references and pointers count, character.h and Creator.h have tons of examples.
-If not hitPoints.h line 27 has 1, and Creator.h has 1 on line 19 and 1 on line 21
+        1. If r-value references and pointers count, Character.h and Creator.h have tons of examples.
+If not HitPoints.h line 27 has 1, and Creator.h has 1 on line 19 and 1 on line 21
         2. Creator.h has a destructor that joins threads eg. (Creator.cpp ln 16)
-        3. Creator.h and character.cpp ToStringForConsole() eg. (character.cpp ln 858)
+        3. Creator.h and Character.cpp ToStringForConsole() eg. (Character.cpp ln 858)
         4. Creator.h eg. (Creator.h ln 19-27)
-        5. Creator.h/Creator.cpp and character.h/character.cpp eg. (Creator.cpp ln 404, 1213, 1275)
+        5. Creator.h/Creator.cpp and Character.h/Character.cpp eg. (Creator.cpp ln 404, 1213, 1275)
         6. Just open any of my code, dude.
-They are everywhere eg. (character.h ln 124-129)
+They are everywhere eg. (Character.h ln 124-129)
 #### Concurrency:
         1. Creator.cpp eg. (Creator.cpp ln 73, 106, 113, 150, 162, 166)
         2. N/A
-        3. character.cpp/character.h (character.cpp ln 64, 1349, 1355, 1361, 1367, 1374)
+        3. Character.cpp/Character.h (Character.cpp ln 64, 1349, 1355, 1361, 1367, 1374)
         4. N/A